knknkn1162/mdrec/README.md

 ## Usage

-+ By default, results are also displayed in jupyter notebook, so if you switch off the option, let `r.rec(obj, display_notebook=False)`.
++ By default, results are also displayed in jupyter notebook, so if you switch off the option, let `r.rec(obj, raw=False)`.

 ## Configuration